GoogleCloudPlatform/document-ai-samples/tax-processing-functions/README.md

 # Automate Parsing Tax Documents (1120-sc and 1040-c) with a Document AI Workflow
 ## Overview
 This demo contains example code and instructions that show you how to use Document AI to check the quality and format of user uploaded documents, classify the document type as either 1040sc, 1120s or other, parse the respective document types, and then upload the processed and extracted document to Cloud Storage, BigQuery, and then publish to PubSub.
-Furthermore this repo contains example code and instructions to show you how to use Cloud Source Repositories and Google Cloud Build to automatically deploy changes upon code check-in.
+Furthermore this repository contains example code and instructions to show you how to use Cloud Source Repositories and Google Cloud Build to automatically deploy changes upon code check-in.
 For more information, see [Demo Guide](https://docs.google.com/document/d/1_O0opWbK0uDpapDiumM75z9tgW01r4p3EdRtCMI5n1g/preview?rm=demo).

 ## Architecture Walkthrough
 The below diagram details the workflow the code in this demo is based on.
 When a user uploads a document to the designated Google Cloud Storage bucket, it triggers the Cloud Function that contains the Document AI processors.
-First the code checks whether the uploaded file is an acceptable file type (application/pdf, image/jpg, image/png, image/gif, image/tiff, image/jpeg, image/tif, image/webp, image/bmp).
+First the code checks whether the uploaded file is an [acceptable file type](https://cloud.google.com/document-ai/docs/file-types).
 If it is not an accepted file type, the document is sent to a rejected documents Cloud Storage Bucket.
 If it is an accepted file type, then the Document AI Quality processor determines the quality of the document.
 If the document quality is not above the specified threshold, then a message is pushed to a PubSub topic for user review.
 If it is above the quality threshold, then the Document AI Splitter/Classifier processor identifies the document types.
 If the documents do not match with a known form parser, they should be handled as the user sees fit.
 If the documents can be classified to a known form parser, they are moved to their respective input Cloud Storage Buckets.
 The documents are then parsed with their respective parsers (1040-C Parser or 1120S Parser) and formatted into proper JSON structure.
 The processed, parsed, and formatted document is copied to the specified BQ table and their respective processed GCS buckets, as well as published to a PubSub topic that can be used to respond to the user, make a calculation or IQ.

 ## Demo Architecture
 ![Demo Architecture](demo-architecture.png)